Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

-Condition \ref{case:equ1} states that considering an uncorrelated additional system does not affect one's retrodiction as one would expect.
-Condition \ref{case:equ2} states that quantum belief is invariant under a local isometry on its reference system, which indicates that an improper mixture represents a certain quantum belief regardless of which purification is chosen.
+Condition \ref{case:equ1} states that considering an uncorrelated additional system does not affect retrodiction, as one would expect.
+Condition \ref{case:equ2} states that a quantum belief is invariant under local isometries on its reference system, indicating that an improper mixture represents a certain quantum belief regardless of which purification is chosen.
 Condition \ref{case:equ3} is the combination of the former two, because every reversible channel can be decomposed into a tensor product with an additional system followed by an isometry \cite{shirokov2013reversibility}.